EU Birds Directive Article 9 Derogations

 Under the terms of the EU Birds Directive, all EU member States, including Ireland, are bound to take measures to protect all wild birds and their habitats.
 The Directive allows Member States to make derogations from its protective measures where certain wild bird species are causing damage to crops, livestock and fauna or represent a threat to public health or safety or to air safety.

-The Minister for Housing, Local Government & Heritage has extended the State-wide Declaration to allow the control of certain wild bird species that are causing damage to crops, livestock and fauna or represent a threat to public health and safety.
-The Declaration is effective from 1 August 2022 until 31 December 2023.
-The separate countrywide Declaration in respect of air safety has been extended to cover the same period.
+The Minister for Housing, Local Government & Heritage has signed the State-wide Declaration to allow the control of certain wild bird species that are causing damage to crops, livestock and fauna or in the interests of public health and safety.
+The Declaration is effective from 1 January 2024 until 31 December 2024.
+The separate countrywide Declaration in respect of air safety has also been signed and covers the same period.
 PDF versions of these Declarations can be downloaded below.
-There has been no changes to measures that can be taken under the new Declarations in that the birds listed on both Declarations remain the same.

 Some of the key features of these declarations are as follows: